 This trial is shared by:

 If you are interested in joining this trial, you will need to visit a trial site.
-A trial doctor will explain what is required of you to participate in the trial.
-If you agree to join, the site doctors and other site staff will give you an examination and ask you questions about your AD and your medical history to make sure you are eligible to take part in the trial.
+A trial doctor will explain the trial to you.
+If you agree to join, the doctors and other site staff will give you an examination and ask you questions about your DME and your medical history to make sure you are eligible.

-This trial is being conducted in sites located in the United States, with the goal of enrolling 475 patients in the study.
+This trial is being conducted in sites located in the United States, with the goal of enrolling up to 100 patients worldwide.